jkerr321/book-compare/README.md

 ---------------------

  - Output to google doc
- - Add link for each book to output
  - Make this a proper cli tool with `Yargs`
- - Publish as module?
+ - Publish as module on NPM
+ - Update README with shields
  - Get a better name :D